PolymeshAssociation/polymesh-tools/README.md

 ## Kubernetes

-The Helm chart published under `helm/polymesh` can be used to easily deploy operator or sentry nodes on a Kubernetes cluster.
+The Helm chart published under `helm/polymesh` can be used to easily deploy Polymesh nodes in a Kubernetes cluster.